-And a scenario is worthless' if no one produces the show.
+And a scenario is worthless if no one produces the show.
 Your successful planner of future human society (which is how arch conspirators regard themselves) must find a producer, employ (or himself be) the director, employ actors-from stars to extras-prepare the sets, assemble the props, schedule and conduct rehearsals, and-finally-open the show.
-As indicated above, the curtain is now going up in own sovereignty.
+As indicated above, the curtain is now going up in the Middle East (the scene is not yet fully disclosed) on what promises to be a global tragedy.